HEREFORDSHIRE Paralympian stars Sascha and Nyree Kindred have been mixing with royalty as they continue their build-up to London 2012.

 Waterpolo captain Fran Leighton, diver Tom Daley, pool swimmer Rebecca Adlington, open water swimmer Keri-Anne Payne and synchronised swimmer Katie Dawkins all feature alongside the Hereford star.

 “All of the rest of the people in the picture are world champions,”

 he said.
 “I went to London for the shoot at the same time as Katie Dawkins and they made the picture up from all the images.”

 While such events are welcome occasional distractions, the main focus is on preparing for the Paralympics.

 “It is not long to go now and we are looking forward to it,” said Sascha.

 “We have had a chance to swim in the Aquatic Centre and to feel the atmosphere.
 That experience helps.
-But apart from that we are just working with our coach Emma Patrick and trying different things in training.
+But apart from that we are just working with our coach Emma Patrick and trying different

 “We are also going away on a training session with British Swimming in Majorca.
 They aim to get the team together regularly and it’s good for bonding.”

 The pair will be swimming in their last competition before the Paralympics at Sheffield at the end of July.

 But today (Thursday), Sascha and Nyree turn into supporting mode, but again with an Olympic connection.